-Sample narrative: Funds are allocated to pay for the Consultant/Trainer to travel to provide sexual assault training.
+Sample narrative: Funds are allocated to pay for the Legal Consultant to travel to meet with STCJ staff and project partners to discuss required code revisions.

 Subtotal Consultants: \$ 2,510

 Contracts: Provide a clear description of the product or services that will be acquired through the contract, along with an estimated cost.
 All procurement transactions must be conducted in a manner that ensures full and open competition and adheres to the standards in 2 C.F.R. §§ 200.317-200.327.
 A separate justification must be provided for sole source (non-competitive) contracts in excess of \$250,000.